cloudflare/cloudflare-docs/content/hyperdrive/tutorials/serverless-timeseries-api-with-timescale/index.md

 This tutorial omits the `ts` (the timestamp) and `metadata` (the JSON blob) so they will be set to `now()` and `NULL` respectively.

-Once you have sent the `POST` request you can also issue a `GET` request to your Worker’s URL with the `/readings` path.
+Once you have sent the `POST` request you can also issue a `GET` request to your Worker's URL with the `/readings` path.
 Set the `limit` parameter to control the amount of returned records.

 If you have **curl** installed you can test with the following commands (replace **<YOUR_SUBDOMAIN>** with your subdomain from the deploy command above):